core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 ## Create new IANA Registry: "SID Mega-Range" registry {#mega-range-registry}

 The name of this registry is "SID Mega-Range".
-This registry is used to record the delegation of the management of a block of SIDs to third parties (e.g. SDOs, registrars, etc).
+This registry is used to record the delegation of the management of a block of SIDs to third parties (such as SDOs or registrars).

 ### Structure